GetStream/react-native-samples/projects/WhatsAppClone/README.md

 - The output of this command will include bunch of user ids and their respective token.
 You can copy-paste any one of the listed user id & token to `.env` file (as mentioned in next section)

 ## Set Environment variables
-- [Register](https://getstream.io/chat/trial/) to get an API key for Stream Chat.

 - Create an .env file in root folder of this project: